-- o Employment status

-- o Highest level of educational qualification
+- o Professional role

-- o Whether you need help reading written information from healthcare professionals

-- o Geographical location (country and rural / urban classification)
+- o Geographical location (country where you work)

 - o Age (in age groups)

 - o Ethnicity

 - o Gender identity

 Collecting this information will help us ensure we involve a range of different people in our study and help us understand how things may differ for different people.
 All data will be stored on The University of Manchester's secure server.